MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/winter_2022.md

     - Basic Category Theory by Tom Leinster
     - Category Theory in Context by Emily Riehl
     - Seven sketches in Compositionality by Brendan Fong, David Spivak
-- **Group Leader:** Aaratrick Basu (B2)
+- **Group Leader(s):** Aaratrick Basu (B2)
 - **Brief Sketch of Project:**
     - Introduction to Categories, Functors and Natural Transformations: Why do category theory?
 Basic definitions and examples.
 Is there something higher than a category?
     - Representabilty and the Yoneda lemma: Representable functors and examples.
 The Yoneda lemma.
 Using the Yoneda lemma.
 Universal elements.
     - Adjoint functors.
 Basic definitions and examples.
 Units and Counits.
 Adjunctions via initial objects.
     - Some applications.
 What is Compositionality?
 Profunctors and Monoidal categories.

-The following people, apart from the group leader, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

 The project is officially completed.